kazamov/goit-microservice-project/modules/vpc/README.md

 # AWS VPC Module

-This module creates a complete AWS VPC (Virtual Private Cloud) infrastructure with public and private subnets, internet gateway, and routing tables.
+This module creates a complete AWS VPC (Virtual Private Cloud) infrastructure with public and private subnets, internet gateway, optional NAT gateways, and routing tables.
 It provides a secure and scalable network foundation for your AWS resources.

 ## Features